Suicide by Ivermectin: Can Ingestion of 100 Times the Suggested Dose Result in Death?

 If one were to, say, administer 100 times the suggested dose of aspirin, the outcome would be far, far worse than what this Cameroonian young lady experienced.

-Ivermectin is one of the safest drugs ever invented, as per the research study conclusion:
+Ivermectin is one of the safest drugs ever created, as per the research study conclusion:

 This is the first report of a poisoning with ivermectin at ~100 times the recommended dose.
 This case report confirms the safety and tolerability of ivermectin, even at exceptionally high dose.

-In other words, unlike the “Safe and Effective” slow kill bioweapon injections, Ivermectin is exceptionally safe and exceedingly effective at not just treating and preventing various parasitic diseases, but it is also a powerful remedy against viruses, attenuation of both versions of the PSYOP-19 bioweapon payloads (i.e. SP 1 and SP 2 spike proteins), turbo cancers, and potentially many other diseases.
+In other words, unlike the “$afe and Effective” Modified mRNA slow kill bioweapon injections, Ivermectin is exceptionally safe and exceedingly effective at not just treating and preventing various parasitic diseases, but it is also a powerful remedy against viruses, attenuation of both versions of the PSYOP-19 bioweapon payloads (i.e. SP 1 and SP 2 spike proteins), turbo cancers, and many other diseases.

-It is no wonder then that BigPharma and their various partners-in-crime like the UN, WHO, WEF, FDA, CDC, DoD, Pentagon, various eugenics “nonprofits” et al. desperately want to suppress this miraculous drug.
+It is no wonder then that BigPharma and their various partners-in-crime like the UN, WHO, WEF, FDA, CDC, DOD, Pentagon, various eugenics “nonprofits” et al. desperately want to suppress this miraculous compound.

 The democidal coconspirators most certainly do not want you to know that there are currently 218 Ivermectin studies that incontrovertibly establish successful treatment outcomes:

-Note: This article was originally published on August 22, 2023, and has been lightly edited.